In this post I am going to talk about how to track the absolute position and orientation of a wiimote in 3D space.

 Or to draw it a different way, it might be looking at it from this angle:

-And this is the position/orientation of the camera, which is all we need for motion tracking!
-In other words, we need to know the shape of the object we’re looking at and we need an image of it.
-Then we can just iteratively guess a location of the camera and see if it will take the same “picture” as the one we saw.
-This can be implemented with some variant of gradient descent that minimizes the reprojection error.
+This process of guessing the camera's position/orientation is all we need for motion tracking!
+In other words, if we know the real shape of the object, we can just iteratively guess a location of the camera and see if it will take the same “photo” as the one we saw.
+In code this can be implemented with some variant of gradient descent that minimizes the reprojection error.

 But you don’t need to implement it yourself.
 OpenCV has a powerful function that can do exactly that for you called solvePnP (where PnP stands for the perspective-n-point problem).
 The signature for it looks like this: